firewalld/firewalld.github.io/documentation/the-daemon-firewalld.md

 ## Reload firewalld

-To reload firewalld you can either use the command line tool `firewall-cmd --reload` or `firewallctl reload` or you can send the `SIGHUP` signal to firewalld for example with `killall -HUP firewalld`.
+To reload firewalld you can either use the command line tool `firewall-cmd --reload` or you can send the `SIGHUP` signal to firewalld for example with `killall -HUP firewalld`.

 ## Further information